zowe/docs-site/docs/user-guide/mvd-using.md

 2. Press Enter.
 Upon authentication of your user name and password, the desktop opens.

 To log out, click the the avatar in the lower right corner and click **Sign Out**.

+### Pinning applications to the task bar

+1. Click the Start menu.
+2. Locate the application you want to pin.
+3. Right-click the on the application icon and select **Pin to taskbar**.

 ## Using Explorers within the Zowe Application Framework
 The explorer server provides a sample web client that can be used to view and manipulate the Job Entry Subsystem (JES), data sets, z/OS UNIX System Services (USS), and System log.